Wills and Trusts in Rhode Island

 - We provide you with a neat and indexed three-ring binder of your estate documents together with extra copies of the power of attorney documents.

 - We retain your hard-file and computer files for your life-time or until you decide to retrieve your documents.

 - Another option aside from assuming that a simple will (and related documents) is what you need is to begin by booking a complete “review and tune-up” of your estate.
 Depending upon your age and your health we will consider Medicaid planning, Veteran’s benefits planning, tax avoidance, avoidance of probate, etc. After that meeting we will then give you a flat fee quotation or a quotation of a “range of fees” to complete whatever documents you require.
 This meeting normally takes at least an hour.
 We will travel to you anywhere in Rhode Island for this meeting.
-Our flat fee for this meeting is $250.

 The point is that we are not interested in drafting cookie-cutter wills and sending you on your way.
 We wish to create an ongoing relationship so that you can adjust your estate planning documents to your changing conditions over time.
 We know you can find an attorney to draft wills at cheaper prices (and many that charge much more!) but as it is ,our will practice is conducted at rates that are “more than fair” given what we deliver because we want to be your attorney for as long as you reside in Rhode Island.